 If you experience muscle soreness, it is temporary and rarely debilitating.
 Muscle soreness gets better with time, movement, and self-myofascial release.

 Symptoms of Pain

 The pain threshold in athletes is generally higher than non-athletes or non-active people.
-The more athletes workout and train, the higher their threshold because they have gradually pushed their bodies beyond their initial pain threshold.
+As athletes workout and train, they gradually push their bodies beyond their initial pain threshold..
 They don’t, or shouldn’t, push when pain is significant.

 Symptoms and signs of pain are:

 - Pain occurs while doing an activity, when resting, or when performing a certain movement

 - Pain does not subside after 24 hours

 - Can pinpoint a specific area

 - Leads to disability or time off from practice, training, or performing

 If you experience any of the above symptoms of pain, there are quite a few reasons why.